benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB09-03.png)

-An array-constraint is expressed over the number of values (integer) for which a given value-constraint is satisfied: (_cmp_op expr1_) is evaluated over each value in the array.
-Then the number of values that satisfies the constraint is evaluated.
+An array-constraint is expressed over the number of values (integer) for which a given value-constraint is satisfied: First, (_cmp_op expr1_) is evaluated over each value in the array.
+Then, the array-constraint is evaluated over the number of values that satisfies the value-constraint.

 Here is an example: